mpearmain/etl-pipeline/README.md

 ## General Structure

 The general idea is to centralise all steps of the pipeline in the nodes directory (submodule), the configuration in the `config.py` and `params.py` files, the connection in the `client.py` file and the pipeline itself on the `pipeline.py` file.
-- Always specify in `config.py`  how we connect, read, write to data sources.
+- Always specify in `config.py`  how we connect, read, write to data sources, this should include data contracts
 - Always specify in `params.py` the specific pipeline settings

 ## Documentation